lliendo/Radar/docs/plugins-development.rst

     If you still want to see a more elaborated example (actually something useful, right ?) then you can take a look to an email notifier plugin here.
-    This plugin will notify its contacts when a check has any of its status (current or previous) in a not OK status.
+    This plugin will notify its contacts when a check has any of its status (current or previous) distinct from OK.